CraftersCode/docs/getting-started/publish-your-docs.md

-# How to Join Codecrafters Community
+# How to Join CodeCrafters Community

 Are you passionate about open-source development and eager to collaborate with like-minded individuals?
 Joining the CodeCrafters community is easy and rewarding.
 Follow the steps below to become a part of our vibrant and innovative network of developers.

 **Step 1: Express Your Interest**

-Send an email to Rupadana at rupadana@codecrafters.id with the subject line "Joining CodeCrafters Community".
+Send an email to Rupadana at [rupadana@codecrafters.id](mailto:rupadana@codecrafters.id) with the subject line "Joining CodeCrafters Community".
 In your email, please include the following information:

 * **Name**: Your full name.
 * **GitHub Username**: Your GitHub username or profile link.